 ANOJ joined Watsi on December 23rd, 2014.
 Six years ago, ANOJ joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Since then, 5,278 more people have become monthly donors!
-ANOJ's most recent donation traveled 3,400 miles to support Ezekiel, a 6-month-old from Uganda, to fund hydrocephalus surgery.
+ANOJ's most recent donation traveled 3,100 miles to support Caroline, a mother of four from Kenya, to fund a hysterectomy.

 ANOJ has funded healthcare for 73 patients in 11 countries.